-PERMISSION FOR COMMITTEE ON APPROPRIATIONS TO HAVE UN-TIL MIDNIGHT, JUNE 7, TO FILE A PRIVILEGED REPORT ON SEC-OND SUPPLEMENTAL APPROPRIA-TION BILL FOR 1968
+PERMISSION FOR COMMITTEE ON APPROPRIATIONS TO HAVE UN-TIL MIDNIGHT, JUNE 7, TO FILE A PRIVILEGED REPORT ON SEC-OND SUPPLEMENTAL APPROPRIA-TION BILL FOR 1968 der on the bill.

 Mr. MAHON.
-Mr. Speaker, I ask manimous consent that the Committee an Appropriations may have until midnight, Friday, June 7, to file a privileged report on the second supplemental appropriation bill for 1968.
+Mr. Speaker, I ask manimous consent that the Committee on Appropriations may have until midgight, Friday, June 7, to file a privileged report on the second supplemental appropriation bill for 1968.

-Mr. JONAS reserved all points of order on the bill.
+Mr. JONAS reserved all points of or-

 The SPEAKER.
-Is there objection to the request of the gentleman from rexas?
+Is there objection to the request of the gentleman from Texas?